hl7au/au-fhir-base/input/pagecontent/index.md

 ### Usage

-This document is a working specification that may be directly implemented by FHIR<sup>&reg;&copy;</sup> system producers.

 Information contained in this document is aimed at providing guidance on representing Australian local concepts using FHIR.
 This includes code systems, extensions and profiles on base FHIR types.
 The content of the implementation guide is general in nature and seeks to provide a ‘how-to’ guide when representing concepts, it includes core base